 How Many Twitch Partners are There?

 - Ads – ads play at the beginning of a stream on every channel that is affiliated or partnered.
-While partners earn the revenue from ads on their channel, affiliates split the revenue with Twitch.
+While partners earn revenue from ads on their channels, affiliates split the revenue with Twitch.

-- Subscriptions – Twitch earns 50% of the revenue from subscriptions made on every channel on their platform.
+- Subscriptions – Twitch earns 50% of the revenue from subscriptions made on every channel on its platform.
 In some cases with top partners, Twitch will take less of a cut.

 - Bit Sales – Bits are Twitch’s platform currency.
 Viewers use bits to donate to streamers.
 Twitch takes a cut from Bit sales.